Adolescent Psychiatry & Addiction

 Specialized Services for Adolescents

 The professionals at the Florida Recovery Center realize the need for specialized services for the adolescent population.
-The Florida Recovery Center Adolescent Psychiatry and Addiction track is designed for young adults between the ages of 12 and 17.
+The Florida Recovery Center Adolescent Psychiatry and Addiction track is designed for adolescents between the ages of 12 and 17.

 University of Florida doctors and/or Florida Recovery Center therapists and nurses will perform an initial assessment and evaluation for each patient.
 Each patient will have a treatment plan designed specifically for him/her.
 In order to provide a full spectrum of care for each patient, a variety of services are available including therapy, education and support groups.